 Josh Whitley is a trial lawyer with wide and varied interests and experience.
-His civil litigation practices range from personal injury to long-term health care defense.
-Currently, he serves as general counsel to the fourth largest school district in the state of South Carolina.
+He is a founding partner in the Smyth Whitley, LLC law firm in Charleston, South Carolina, and focuses his practice on complex litigation, including healthcare defense, and currently serves as general counsel to the fourth largest school district in the state of South Carolina.

-He is graduate of the College of William & Mary Law School, where he was a member of the Order of the Coif and the Order of Barristers and won national awards in advocacy.
-He first became a trial lawyer with Haynsworth Sinkler Boyd, P.A., and now with Smyth Whitley, LLC - following a judicial clerkship with the Honorable Dennis W. Shedd of the United States Court of Appeals for the Fourth Circuit.
+He is a Phi Beta Kappa graduate of Wofford College and the College of William & Mary School of Law, where he was a member of the Order of the Coif and the Order of Barristers and won national awards in advocacy.
+Following law school, he clerked for the Honorable Dennis W. Shedd of the United States Court of Appeals for the Fourth Circuit.

 In addition to his legal activities, Josh's civic involvement is extensive, including: